-The group is made up of representatives from passengers, visitors and employees and membership is based upon the conditions in the Section 106 Agreement and will be chaired by a representative from Birmingham Airport.
+The new group was formed to achieve a more focused approach avoiding duplication while still achieving the overall aim; to increase the public modal transport share.
+It is made up of representatives from passengers, visitors and employees and will be chaired by a representative from Birmingham Airport.
 The activities of the new group will be reported to the Airport Consultative Committee and Solihull MBC

-The group has set out its aims and objectives and will be reviewed annually to ensure it remains relevant and effective.
+The group has set out its aims and objectives and will be reviewed annually to ensure it remains relevant and effective